-- 27.2 There is no main fire alarm system in the common area however each flat is fitted with mains wired smoke detectors local to the flat.
+27.2 - There is no main fire alarm system in the common area however each flat is fitted with mains wired smoke detectors local to the flat.
 These need to be tested.
-HCC need to instruct tenants that they need to test them weekly and that an annual programme of testing is put in place. - 27.3 The emergency lighting system was last tested June 2017. - 27.7 It was unclear at the time of the inspection whether the lifts are firefighting lifts.
-No evidence of testing was available at the time of the inspection. - 27.10 Lighting protection not provided - 27.11 Any defaults picked up by the caretaker are forwarded onto HCC H&S department.
+HCC need to instruct tenants that they need to test them weekly and that an annual programme of testing is put in place.

+27.3 - The emergency lighting system was last tested June 2017.

+27.7 -It was unclear at the time of the inspection whether the lifts are firefighting lifts.
+No evidence of testing was available at the time of the inspection.

+27.10 - Lighting protection was last tested May 2017.

+27.11 - Any defaults picked up by the caretaker are forwarded onto HCC H&S department.